onlyquake/xonotic-wiki/Home.md

 Welcome to the official Xonotic wiki.
 If you wish to contribute, see [Editing](Editing).

-## Documentation, Communication and Social Networks
 -	[Official Website](http://xonotic.org)
 	-	[Official Forums](http://forums.xonotic.org) are a lively place for Xonotic players to discuss anything.
-	-	[Xonotic game stats](http://stats.xonotic.org/) shows useful statistics information about servers, players, scores, maps, etc.
+	-	[Xonotic game stats](http://stats.xonotic.org/) show useful statistics information about servers, players, scores, maps, etc.
 -	You are looking at the [official wiki](https://gitlab.com/xonotic/xonotic/wikis/home).
 	-	[Unofficial wiki](http://xonotic.wikia.com/wiki/Xonotic_Wiki) may contain dated but still helpful information.
 -	[IRC channels](Channels) are where most players ask/answer questions, exchange ideas, organize game events, etc. in **real time**.
 You can even chat with players in the game.